 Dogs for Better Lives is working with correctional institutions in Ohio to help raise puppies for our program.
 In this unique program, incarcerated handlers raise and train puppies who will one day work as Service Dogs.
-Our staff teaches the incarcerated handlers to work with the dogs using positive reinforcement training techniques and general obedience skills that lay the foundation for future Service Dog training at one of DBL’s training campuses.
+Our staff teaches the handlers to work with the dogs using positive reinforcement training techniques and general obedience skills that lay the foundation for future Service Dog training at one of DBL’s training campuses.

 PRISON PUPPY RAISING

 How it Works: